Bran-Mak-Morn/WebScraper/README.md

 ## Overview

-Scrape data from "notino.co.uk" and transform it into a CSV format.
+Bot scrapes data from "notino.co.uk" and transforms it into a CSV format.

 ## Files